AS Agrova Baltics (RSE:EGG)

 About AS Agrova Baltics

 AS Agrova Baltics produces and sells shell eggs and egg products in Latvia.
 The company also engages in the wholesale of chicken eggs, milk, milk products, and edible fats and oils; poultry farming activities; and gas and organic fertilizer production activities.
 In addition, it offers personnel placement services.
 The company was formerly known as AS APF Holdings and changed its name to AS Agrova Baltics in January 2026.
-The company was founded in 1961 and is based in Marupe, Latvia.
-AS APF Holdings operates as a subsidiary of SIA J.A.
-Investm...
+AS Agrova Baltics was founded in 1961 and is based in Marupe, Latvia.
+The company operates as a subsidiary of SIA J.A.
+Inves...
 [Read more]

 Founded 1961